vburlbl/cleantalk-spam-protect/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-No spam comments, no spam registrations, no spam contact emails.
+No spam comments, no spam registrations, no spam contact emails in WordPress.

 == Description ==
-We have developed anti-spam CleanTalk that would provide **maximum protection from spam** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
+We have developed anti-spam for WordPress that would provide **maximum protection from spam** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
 Used to detect spam multistage test that allows us to block up to 100% of spam bots.
 = Anti-spam features =
 1. Stops spam bots comments.
 1. Stops spam bots signups.